Exawind/nalu-wind/.github/ISSUE_TEMPLATE/bug_report.md

 ### Details to reproduce bug/build error

 1. SHA ID of the Nalu-Wind commit you are using
-1. Configure command
+1. Configure command [attach file]
-1. CMake configure output
+1. CMake configure output [attach file]
-1. Output of make step
+1. Output of make step [attach file]
 1. Details of your simulation (input file, mesh description, etc.)
 1. Stack trace of the runtime error output